 WHERE TO STAY: Stay close to the mountain at Winwood Inn, which is also just a short walk from the antique shops, galleries, movie theater, and restaurants of the bustling Main Street.
 Scribner's Catskill Lodge was founded to welcome a new generation of urban explorers to the beautiful year-round destination which features stunning mountain views and 20-acres of mountainside to explore, making this a winter oasis.

 Credit: @chrischampion on Instagram

 WHAT TO DO: Explore presidential history in Hyde Park where you can visit both the FDR Home & Museum and Eleanor Roosevelt National Historic Site, with a bonus stop at Vanderbilt Mansion, a Gilded Age estate.
 After working up an appetite, head over to the Culinary Institute of America, where you can savor a wow-worthy meal made by chefs in training at American Bounty or grab a take-away treat from Apple Pie Bakery Cafe.
 Drive to nearby Rhinebeck, which has a cute downtown that’s great for dining and browsing boutique shops.
-One store that recently got a lot of attention is Samuel’s Sweet Shop, a candy store that’s now partly co-owned by Paul Rudd, Jeffrey Dean Morgan, and Hilarie Burton.
+Be sure to make a stop at Samuel’s Sweet Shop, a candy store that’s partly co-owned by Paul Rudd, Jeffrey Dean Morgan, and Hilarie Burton.
 Spend the morning exploring the grounds of Mohonk Mountain House, which has ice skating and winter trails, with passes for day hiking and winter sports.
 Head to the Skytop Tower Trail, a popular round trip hike.

 Credit: @cc1336 on Instagram